-Figure \ref{fig:3pulses} shows $E_a(\ell,t)$ at $t=30$ for the three types of pulses, inserted at $t=0$ into zero-temperature ({\it i.e.} stationary) chains.
+Figure \ref{fig:3pulses} shows $E_a(\ell,t)$ for pulses, inserted at $t=0$ into zero-temperature ({\it i.e.} stationary, $T=0$) chains.
 Figure \ref{fig:Tnot0} shows the same pulse forms, at $t=20$, inserted into chains with a pre-existing thermal distribution of velocities and displacements.
 In $T>0$ cases, the initial pulse amplitudes ($\Delta u_{0,1}$ or $\Delta v_{0,1}$) are scaled from those in table I to make the total extra energy $\sum_\ell \Delta E_a(\ell)$ of all pulses of the ensemble equal to 1.
 The pulse profiles in Figs. \ref{fig:3pulses} and \ref{fig:Tnot0} were computed in two different ways: (1) by numerical integration of Newton's laws, and (2), by finding the coefficients $A_Q$ and $\phi_Q$ in Eq. \ref{eq:u}.
 These coefficients are independent of time, and can be found if the positions $u_\ell$ and velocities $v_\ell = du_\ell/dt$ are known at any chosen time:

 For the $T=0$ case, values of $A_Q$ and $\phi_Q$ are given in table \ref{table:II}.
 They are derived from the $t=0^+$ positions and velocities shown in table \ref{table:I} at $t=0$.